-Proximity (Student ID) Cards & Room Combination Locks
+Proximity (Student ID) Cards

 Proximity locks are located on all the primary exterior doors of all residential facilities (except theme houses, which use keys).
 Residents' proximity card (Student ID) gives access to those doors.
 Giving a proximity card to another individual for the purpose of accessing the housing unit constitutes a serious security risk.
 There will be a \$100 maintenance/disciplinary charge and subsequent disciplinary action for the student who loans their Student ID to anyone.
-Students are expected to carry their Student ID at all times.
+Students must carry their Student ID at all times.
 Residential students may access all traditional residence halls via their Student ID cards from 8 a.m. - 10 p.m. all days when campus housing is open.
-Proximity Card access for Apartments and Collegeowned Greek Houses are restricted to their own residents.
+Proximity Card access for Apartments and College- owned Greek Houses are restricted to their own residents.